Toronto: Crime

-The total number of homicides in Toronto reached a record 96 in 2018; the number included fatalities from the Toronto van attack and the Danforth shooting.
-The record year for per capita murders was previously 1991, with 3.9 murders per 100,000 people.
+The total number of homicides in Toronto reached a record 98 in 2018; the number included fatalities from the Toronto van attack and the Danforth shooting, which gave the city a homicide rate of around 3.6 per 100,000 people.
+The record year for murders was previously 1991, with 89, at a rate of 3.9 murders per 100,000 people.
 The 2018 homicide rate was higher than in Winnipeg, Calgary, Edmonton, Vancouver, Ottawa, Montreal, Hamilton, New York City, San Diego, and Austin.
+Homicides in 2019 dropped to 80 (a rate of 2.9 per 100,000 people) below the rate of most US cities, but still higher than the Canadian average of 1.8.
+Shooting incidents also increased to an all-time high of 492 in 2019, even outpacing gun incidents that occurred in 2018.
+2020 saw another decrease in homicides with the city having a total of 71 murders for the year (a rate of around 2.6 per 100,000 people).
+However, in 2021, the city saw an increase in homicides, with the city murders increasing to 85, giving Toronto a homicide rate of 3.04 per 100,000 people.
+A decrease in murders happened the following year with 71 being reported in 2022 (a murder rate of 2.5 per 100,000), which was then followed by a slight increase in homicides with 73 being reported in 2023, giving the city a murder rate of 2.6 per 100,000 people, along with a record 12,143 reports of auto theft in the year.
+2024 saw another increase in homicides with 85 being reported in the year, giving the city a homicide rate of around 3.04 per 100,000 people.

 Transportation

-Toronto is a central transportation hub for road, rail and air networks in Southern Ontario.
-There are many forms of transport in the city of Toronto, including highways and public transit.
+Toronto is a central transportation hub for road, rail, and air networks in Southern Ontario.
+The city has many forms of transport, including highways and public transit.
 Toronto also has an extensive network of bicycle lanes and multi-use trails and paths.

 Public transportation

-Toronto's main public transportation system is operated by the Toronto Transit Commission (TTC).
-The backbone of its public transport network is the Toronto subway system, which includes three heavy-rail rapid transit lines spanning the city, including the U-shaped Line 1 and east–west Line 2.
-Line 3 is a light metro line that exclusively serves the city's eastern district of Scarborough.
+Toronto's primary public transportation system is operated by the Toronto Transit Commission (TTC).
+The backbone of its public transport network is the Toronto subway system, which includes three heavy-rail rapid transit lines spanning the city, including the U-shaped Line 1, east–west Line 2, and the short east–west Line 4 with Line 1 extending as far beyond city limits as Vaughan Metropolitan Centre.

-The TTC also operates an extensive network of buses and streetcars, with the latter serving the downtown core, and buses providing service to many parts of the city not served by the sparse subway network.
+The TTC also operates an extensive network of buses and streetcars, with the latter serving the downtown core and buses serving many parts of the city not served by the sparse subway network.
 TTC buses and streetcars use the same fare system as the subway, and many subway stations offer a fare-paid area for transfers between rail and surface vehicles.